RoboticsZ12/MRE_320_ROVER/README.md

 3) Avionics
    ->Configuring key software to communicate with the rasberry pi microcontroller, the brain of the rover.
 4) External sensor
-   ->We must attach an external sensor, most likely thge DHT-11 temperature sensor, to compare with the data from the rasberry pi.
+   ->We must attach an external sensor, most likely the DHT-11 temperature sensor, to compare with the data from the rasberry pi.
 Comparing both sets of data will ensure the precision/accuracy of each sensor.

 Once again, our steps for the configuration was guided by @Brandon_Hickey.
 However, to ensure the rover operated as intended, we needed to fine tune our own PID controller and set our own waypoints.
 The main objective of the project was simple.
 We needed to not only create a rover that would operate efficiently and transmit data, but we also needed to configure the rover to operate on a certain path.